 I would like some suggestions for easy ways to declutter the house?

 I started a few years ago buying small plastic baskets and bins.
 You can get these at Dollar General or Big Lots.
 Keep all your small stuff which you really in them and put them away when not in use.
 A good place to start is to go through everything and toss, or give away everything you haven't used in the past year.
-I keep my sewing supplies in plastic bins and decorative tins.
-In my kitchen I have even progressed to the place where I have a pasta basket for when I find it on special.

 Check out The Fly Lady web site.
 Many people swear by her methods.